makerspace

 Software

 There are 1000’s of free and pay tools out there for creating your models, slicing them, and so forth.
-This is really not the forum for that detailed a discussion, but I want to point you to some common ones so you can research them yourself.
+This is really not the forum for that detailed a discussion, but here are some common ones so you can research them yourself.